 Ownership of beneficial interests in book-entry debt securities will be limited to persons that have accounts with the Depositary for the related global debt security, whom we refer to as participants, or persons that may hold interests through participants.
 Upon the issuance of a global debt security, the Depositary will credit, on its book-entry registration and transfer system, the participants' accounts with the respective principal amounts of the book-entry debt securities represented by the global debt security beneficially owned by such participants.
 The accounts to be credited will be designated by any dealers, underwriters or agents participating in the distribution of the book-entry debt securities.
-Ownership of book-entry debt security (with respect to interests of participants) and on the records of participants (with respect to interests of persons holding through participants).
+Ownership of book-entry debt securities will be shown on, and the transfer of the ownership interests will be effected only through, records maintained by the Depositary for the related global debt security (with respect to interests of participants) and on the records of participants (with respect to interests of persons holding through participants).
 The laws of some states may require that certain purchasers of securities take physical delivery of such securities in definitive form.
 These laws may impair the ability to own, transfer or pledge beneficial interests in book-entry debt securities.